Review: Seneca Inheritance Tax Service

 The portfolio aims to return 4% a year and preserve capital.
 Investors buy into Seneca Secured Lending Ltd (SSL), a BPR-qualifying trading company.
 SSL provides secured commercial loans in a diverse range of sectors.

 There are four potential lending routes: property bridging loans, asset-backed loans, commercial loans, and block discounting.
 All loans need to be secured against some form of asset.
-There are currently loans to over 250 borrowers; highlighting the diversity of the loan book.
-There is a range of short and medium-term loans, with an average loan term of nine months.
+There is a range of short and medium-term loans.

-Seneca’s three-strong secured lending team is responsible for the day-to-day sourcing and structuring of potential deals to ensure the loan portfolio is well diversified and prudently managed.
-Deals are then passed to Seneca’s six-strong credit committee for approval.
+Seneca’s secured lending team is responsible for the day-to-day sourcing and structuring of potential deals.
+Deals are then passed to Seneca’s credit committee for approval.
 Seneca has a seven-stage process for the approval of all new loans.
-The key question is value of the underlying asset against which the loan will be secured.
-The balance sheet strength of the underlying borrower is also of utmost importance.

 SSL is valued twice a year on 5 April and 30 September.
 Withdrawals can be made immediately after the two valuation points, with 90 days’ prior notice.

 Seneca offers a sensible IHT service focused purely on asset-backed secured lending.
-The target return isn’t high at 4%, and should be within reach.
-There is already critical mass within the portfolio, even though it is only two years old, and this has led to a broad diversification.
+The target return isn’t high at 4% and should be within reach.
+There is already critical mass within the portfolio.
 There is a strong team with many years’ experience at the helm, backed by a robust process and additional oversight by Seneca’s credit committee.
-This is a solid IHT offer.

 Download documents from the offer pageGo to offer page